|

 trans-disciplinary group of artists, musicians, game designers, programmers,

-enables data from the scientific research to be plugged into the visual and
+that enables data from the scientific research to be plugged into the visual

 Polytechnic Institute Department of the